KristopherJR/Down-Under/READ_ME.txt

 Project Title: Down Under
 Developers: Kristopher Randle

-Version: 0.1.8
+Version: 0.1.82
-Date: 20-04-2021
+Date: 21-04-2021

 // --------------- VERSION NOTES --------------- //

-Trying to change scenes but cant
+Scene now changes when player tries to enter and leave the cave.
+Player spawn location still needs to be fixed when leaving the cave.

 // --------------- NEW SCENES --------------- //

-N/A
+DoorHitbox.tcsn

 // --------------- EDITED SCENES --------------- //

+CampLevel.tcsn
 LevelOne.tcsn

 // --------------- NEW SCRIPTS --------------- //

+Doorhitbox.gd

+// --------------- EDITED SCRIPTS --------------- //

 N/A

-// --------------- EDITED SCRIPTS --------------- //

-MainMenu.gd